ddean-dev/.dotfiles/README.md

 # Dotfiles

 My terminal config files and setup scripts.
-Currently being used on Debian in WSL2 and SteamOS on steamdeck
+Currently being used on Arch, Arch in WSL2, and SteamOS on SteamDeck(a.k.a.
+Weird Arch)

 ## Installation
 ```sh